This is the

 With this option cross sections (ordinates) from a text file (ASCII file) can be converted to PIAS format.
 On this process the following comments can be made:

-• The recommended definition method is through the modules Hulldef (for existing body plans) and Fairway (for new designs).
+- The recommended definition method is through the modules Hulldef (for existing body plans) and Fairway (for new designs).
 Nevertheless, this facility might prove to be rather useful for importing body plans from another source.

-• Here, no CAD files can be imported here.
+- Here, no CAD files can be imported here.
 Such an option — notably from DXF and IGES formats — is indeed available in PIAS, however, located in the Fairway module (see The entire procedure to import DXF or IGES files).

-• This conversion routine does not perform any validity check.
+- This conversion routine does not perform any validity check.
 So the user should verify that the information in the input file is complete and correct, on two levels:

-• Syntactically, which means that the numbers in the text file have the correct format (such as a decimal point instead of a comma) and are placed on the right position in the file.
+- Syntactically, which means that the numbers in the text file have the correct format (such as a decimal point instead of a comma) and are placed on the right position in the file.

-• On content.
+- On content.
 The definition of a PIAS hullform must comply to a number of requirements, which are listed in Frames (frame positions and frame shapes), such as the frame order (from aft to fore), the maximum number of cross sections and the maximum number of coordinates foreach cross section, the sectional distance ratio and possibly the ‘double frame’ requirement.

-1. A small input window, where the import file name, output (=PIAS) file name and the import format can be given.
-From the latter only the ‘PIAS standard’ and ‘XML’ are actively supported.
+- File format import file.
+Only the formats ‘PIAS standard’ and ‘XML’ are actively supported.
 The other formats have once been developed for specific users or applications, however, they are not documented — anyway, not in the context of PIAS.
-By the way, the file names as specified here are not retained.
-That is deemed unnecessary because, as a rule, an import action will only be undertaken once per project.

 The "PIAS standard" text file format